 Children, raise up your heads and renew your faith so that you be guided in the truth you are being taught.
 The Father will instruct you in the Limudah (Didache) and the gradual observance of His Torah, and He shall teach you through the Spirit of holiness and those that have been appointed in the synod of the Mshikhanim and the Religion of Light.

 Walk in faith, unity and brotherly love.
 Have compassion for all souls.”

-The Mshikhanim are not Christians
+The Mshikhanim are Observe the Sabbath

-At no point have these many groups returned to the simple truths ordained by Mshikha and taught by Apostles to the earliest gentile communities.
-When gentile communities seek to call themselves the new Israel, this means they have no idea what Israel is.
+At no point have these many groups returned to the simple truths ordained by Messiah and taught by Apostles to the earliest gentile communities.
+When gentile communities seek to call themselves the new Israel, this means they have no idea what the real Israel is.
 It is yet another attempt to rob the Jewish people of their faith and culture.
 If people appropriate the beliefs and culture of another people and reject the very covenant given by the Messiah, how can this be the sign of a devout disciple?

 - Observe the seventh-day Sabbath (Shabbat)